Whether a legacy benefit claimant will need to make a claim for UC when their partner dies will depend on many factors set out below.

 If it was the partner of the HB claimant who died, HB can continue.
 The surviving partner will need to notify the HB Office (directly or via the Tell Us Once service) of the death.

-However, in some situations (for example if they were on a couple claim for Tax Credits) the death of their partner may nevertheless mean they might need to claim UC to replace lost income.
+However, in some situations the death of their partner may nevertheless mean they might need to claim UC to replace lost income.
 A claim for UC would bring the HB claim to an end (unless they are living in 'specified' or 'temporary' accommodation).

 Income Support, Income Based JSA and Income Related ESA